Western Region Graduate Program

 The Master of Public Health in Health Promotion program prepares students for careers in a variety of public health areas.
 The MPH program includes required coursework as outlined in the 2 year course plan presented here, and can be completed in as little as 2 years, or stretched out and completed at a part-time pace.
 Most courses are offered in the late afternoon and evening between the hours of 4 and 9pm.

 Students progress through 9 core MPH courses, 3 concentration-specific courses, and 4 elective courses.
-Students also participate in a 3-credit applied practice experience at a public health agency or research experience of their choosing.
-Students complete a graduate public health project, which is incorporated into the coursework.
+Students also participate in a 3-credit applied practice experience at a public health agency of their choosing.
+Students also complete an Integrated Learning Experience project.

 MPH core courses include topics in biostatistics, epidemiology, social and structural determinants of health, behavior change counseling, environmental health, health policy and management, and research methods and program evaluation.